biocodellc/ppo-data-pipeline/README.md

 # ppo-data-pipeline

-This repository contains the configuration files and scripts to run the Plant Phenology Ontology data pipeline.
+This repository contains configuration files and scripts to process plant phenological data using the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline).

-To get started, follow the installation instructions at [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline).
+To get started, first follow the installation instructions at [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline).
 Once you have installed the ontology-data-pipeline, you should be able to fork this repository and run the tests to ensure that the environment is working properly:

 ```pytest```